ReallySmall/Stackduino-v0.1---v1.1/README.md

 Select unit of measurement for steps: microns, mm or cm |
 Select speed of stepper motor |

-The sketch is an ongoing work in progress.
 Thanks in particular to Flickr users bert01980 and nsomniius for bug reports and input on development.
 Previous development discussion is available at:http://www.flickr.com/photos/reallysmall/8270022807/

+The DigitalToggle folder should be unzipped into your arduino libraries folder.
+It's required for the sketch to compile.